ajitsingh98/Data-Science-Interview-Questions-Answers/probability.md

 ---

-4. How would you turn a probabilistic model into a deterministic model?
+Q. How would you turn a probabilistic model into a deterministic model?

 <details><summary><b>Answer</b></summary>